 Brexit Health Alliance

-As the EU and the UK prepare to move to phase two of the Article 50 negotiations, which will look at the future relationship between the EU and the UK, arrangements for the regulation of medicines and medical devices need be addressed as a matter of urgency.
+When the EU and the UK move to discussions on their future relationship, arrangements for the regulation of medicines and medical devices will need be addressed as a matter of urgency.

 The Brexit Health Alliance is calling for: